 Note that all files on the entire Time Machine disk need to be analyzed for this computation.
 This will take a considerable amount of time.

 TinkerTool System creates a text report after Time Machine has completed the computation.
 This report can be saved to a text file if necessary.

 To be absolutely sure that the backup copy of a volume for a specific point in time can be read without problems and is fully intact, you can force Time Machine to validate its internal checksums.
 As of version 10.11 of the operating system, Time Machine protects each file in the backup by computing and recording a checksum for the content of that file.
 To verify a backup run for a volume, perform the following steps:

 The check will need a considerable amount of time.
-If problems are identified, TinkerTool System will show a table with all errors after the verification has been completed.
-The table will list the full paths of the files in the backup which failed the test.
+If problems are identified, TinkerTool System will show a table with all issues after the verification has been completed.
+The table will list the full paths of the files in the backup where a problem was detected.
 There can be two types of problems, indicated as follows:

 To let Time Machine compute the true storage size of a volume snapshot, perform the following steps:

 TinkerTool System summarizes the size value in a message that will be shown after the computation has been completed.